mgoldman2/assignment7/README.md

 ## Pentesting Report

 1. (Required) 8819
   - [ ] Summary: I downloaded the 20mb file and renamed it the exploit file and uploaded it to the local host.
+The site itself couldn't handle the size of the file, therefore revealing the exploit.
     - Vulnerability types:
     - Tested in version:
     - Fixed in version: 4.2.15